-Congratulations on the release of “Lemon Tree” how does it feel?
+Congratulations on the release of “White Water” how does it feel?

-You are a singer/songwriter from Seattle Washington how did it all begin for you?
+You are a singer songwriter and musician how did it all begin for you?

 What did you listen to growing up?

-COVID impacted the creative industry in a big way, what kept you motivated?
+COVID has had a major impact on the creative industry as a whole, what kept you motivated?